Meghan Markle & Prince Harry Went On A Babymoon In Hampshire

 — Sunday Times Travel (@ST_Travel) April 5, 2019

-Many critics are suggesting that it’s Meghan Markle behind the move away from the rest of the royal family from London to Windsor, but friends of Prince Harry have stated that he wants to raise his family away from the metaphorical fishbowl, says The Inquisitr.
+Many critics are suggesting that it’s Meghan Markle who is behind the move away from the rest of the royal family — from London to Windsor — but friends of Prince Harry have stated that he wants to raise his family away from the metaphorical fishbowl, per The Inquisitr.

 “[Prince Harry] loves his brother and his little niece and nephews, but he is eager to move out of Kensington Palace because he wants to escape the goldfish bowl of royal life for the sake of his marriage and his unborn child.”

 The Duke and Duchess of Sussex are also placing a lot of importance on having lots of outdoor space to play and be a kid.
-The Cambridges have some outdoor space for their kids to play, but the cottage in London where Markle and Prince Harry lived didn’t have a yard.
+The Cambridge family have some outdoor space for their kids to play, but the cottage in London — where Markle and Prince Harry lived — didn’t have a yard.

-Frogmore Cottage is located inside the Windsor security zone, and even the castle on the property is only open to the public for a few days every year, so even their comings and goings can be more private than if they were still living in London.
+Frogmore Cottage is located inside the Windsor security zone, and even the castle on the property is only open to the public for a few days every year.
+Markle and Prince Harry’s comings and goings can be more private, then, than if they were still living in London.

-And at Windsor, there is still a family connection, with Prince Harry’s grandfather, Prince Philip spends much of his time at Windsor.
+And at Windsor, there is still a family connection.
+Prince Harry’s grandfather, Prince Philip, spends much of his time at Windsor.